Yogesh-Chavan/Getting-Started-with-Notebooks/README.md

-# Learning how to use jupyter notebook in ArcGIS Online.
+# Learn how to use jupyter notebook in ArcGIS Online.